Croatian Americans: History

 A new wave of Croatian immigrants began to arrive after World War II.
 These were mostly political refugees, including orphans whose parents had been killed during the war, individuals and families fleeing Yugoslavia's communist authorities.
 Most of these Croatians settled in established Croatian colonies, often among relatives and friends.
 Beginning in 1965, America saw a new influx of Croatians.
 Gradually, this new wave of immigrants joined Croatian Catholic parishes and organizations, and soon became the contemporary bearers of Croatian culture and tradition in the United States.
 Currently, only a small number of Croatians continue to emigrate, mostly those who have relatives already well established in America.

 Croatian immigrants also settled in Texas, Oklahoma and Missouri (esp.
 Kansas City and St. Louis).
 A Croatian community developed in Mobile, Alabama and another similar community in Pueblo, Colorado.

+Mississippi and Biloxi declared 22 September Croatian Heritage Day on 22 September 2023.

 Settlements

 The first recorded Croatian immigrants to the United States arrived in 1850, often via the resettlement from nations that are presently known as Austria, Italy, Greece, Spain, and Portugal, and southern France.
 During this period many Croats, who were employed in manufacturing the maritime sector of the Mediterranean states, began emigrating to the Americas.
 This first wave arrived in regions of the United States where employment opportunities were similar to where they had arrived from.
 By the middle of the 20th Century, the metropolitan areas of Chicago, Cleveland, Pittsburgh, New York City, San Francisco Bay Area and the region of Southern California had the largest populations of people with Croatian ancestry.